ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 1.md

 #### NO_TRANSITIVE_PRED

-조건절 이행을 배제하는 힌트이다. 조건절 이행에 대해서는 "Performance Tuning Guide \> 3장 쿼리 옵티마이저 \> 쿼리 변환 > 조건절 이행"을 참고한다.
 This hint specifies that predicate transitivity is not to be allowed.
 For more detailed information about predicate transitivity, please refer to the *Performance Tuning Guide* in Chapter 3: Query Optimizer.

 ![no_transitive_pred](media/SQL/no_transitive_pred.gif)